1. APPLICATION OF THESE TERMS AND CONDITIONS

 (b) The Purchaser warrants that any goods or other material, including any packaging or artwork manufactured, constructed or supplied by the Supplier which incorporate or are otherwise based in whole or in part upon designs, drawings, specifications or other information or material supplied to the Supplier by or on behalf of the Purchaser shall not infringe any Intellectual Property rights of a third party or breach any law.
-The Purchaser must indemnify and keep indemnified the Supplier its servants and agents against any action, loss, cost, claim or damage that may be brought against or suffered by the Supplier its servants or agents as a result of a breach of that warranty.
+The Purchaser indemnifies the Supplier from and against any action that may be brought against or Loss suffered by the Supplier as a result of a breach of that warranty.

 (c) The Supplier reserves the right to make any changes to designs, drawings or specifications supplied to the Supplier by the Purchaser, and/or Goods ordered by the Purchaser, which are required to comply or conform with any applicable safety or statutory requirements or which do not materially affect the quality or usage of the Goods by the Purchaser.